Table of Contents:

 It’s extremely easy for just about anyone to create a seller profile on an ecommerce marketplace and start selling products outside of a brand’s distribution channels.
 If you use a network of sellers, vendor relationship management is a critical part of your business.
 Not all of them will follow distribution agreements at all times.
 The key is to monitor the web to discover unauthorized sellers wherever they emerge.
-This post will walk you through a step-by-step guide for identifying and stopping unauthorized sellers.
+This post will walk you through a step-by-step guide for identifying and stopping unauthorized sellers and resellers.

 Marketplaces like Amazon and Walmart.com allow brands to grow and reach more customers through third-party sellers, but they also present some challenges.
 You may have a variety of legitimate third-party sellers across several marketplaces, but some may violate your MAP policy from time to time.
 MAP violations can erode your pricing power online and even affect your in-store pricing.
 Customers can check Amazon to find the price of an item before visiting your store, and if it’s much cheaper online, they’ll avoid purchasing from your store.